nghia-vo/sarepy/README.md

 ----------------
 Starting 05/2021, methods in **Sarepy** have been integrated and developed further in the **Algotom** package, https://github.com/algotom/algotom .
-Algotom is a complete software package for processing tomographic reconstruction.
+Algotom is a complete package for processing tomographic data.
 It is installable using Conda and Pip.

 Many utility methods were added to Algotom which allow users to customize